 Myo-inositol supports blood sugar regulation and can be helpful in the management of type 2 diabetes (source).
 Animal studies have found that these inositols which are present in soaked and sprouted grains may help to return insulin sensitivity to those who are insulin resistant (source), so they're particularly powerful micronutrients.

 What are the drawbacks of soaking grains?

-Soaking grains improves mineral availability, makes grains easier to digest and increases compounds that help support metabolic health, there's a few drawbacks.
+Soaking grains improves mineral availability, makes grains easier to digest, and increases compounds that help support metabolic health, there are a few drawbacks.
 Namely, soaking grains can be tedious, and is generally less effective than sprouting or sourdough fermentation.

 While soaking grains, especially for porridge and gruel, is a traditional culinary practice throughout the world, not all traditional peoples soaked their grains.
 The practice isn't mentioned in Nutrition and Physical Degeneration, a landmark book that evaluates the traditional diets of pre-industrial people throughout the world.